 Emerson works hard to maintain a culture of ethical conduct and legal compliance.
-Our Business Ethics Program is a set of policies and practices honed over the past two decades that define ethical conduct for every Emerson employee in interactions with each other, customers, communities and other stakeholders.
+Our Ethics and Compliance Program is a set of policies and practices honed over the past two decades that define ethical conduct for every Emerson employee in interactions with each other, customers, communities, and other stakeholders.

 CEO and Senior Financial Officer Code of Ethics